 The Shirlington area is surrounded mainly by condominium developments, with some fee simple town home/row homes & apartment buildings, and has a main street section with restaurants, movie theatre, award winning live theatre at the Signature Theatre, County library, and boutiques.
 Shirlington Village, which is the proper name, also hosts community activities from the Christmas Tree lighting to Octoberfest to a pet adoption festival, so that on any given weekend the streets and outdoor restaurant seating in filled with local residents.
 Since it is not on a Metrorail line (but next to I-395 to get to the Pentagon & Washington DC), housing prices are lower per square foot than condos near the Orange line in North Arlington or the Yellow/Blue line to the East in Alexandria City.
 For all these reasons, it is a preferred destination and location to buy a condo by first time home buyers, military/relocation, and empty nesters looking to downsize into a vibrant area.

 The price distribution of sold units in March returned to more a normal bell curve, versus the extreme results in January & February.
 Half of the 28 units Sold were in the $250K - $350K price range, which is the sweet spot of Shirlington.
 Though there was more than normal activity just above this range for $350K-$400K priced units.

 With that in mind, you have to be properly priced for condition in today’s market and avoid “testing” the market for a higher price.
-The market has very little sympathy or patience for a "good try"; so you need an agent that has proven experience in Shirlington and can help you interpret the market to get you settled.
+As an analogy, think back to dating… whether it 20 years ago or last week!
+You always dress up/shower/primp for the first date and don’t break out the flip flops & shorts until the relationship is established.
+In today’s market, the buyer has very little sympathy or patience for a "good try" when listing, so you need an agent that has proven experience in Shirlington and can help you interpret the market.